cosmopool/cobudget/README.md

     - shrink other budgets to stay on monthly budget sum
     - budget warning (just visual feedback)

-### spender
+### terms
+budget: The sum (and limit) of a collection os tags pre-determined by the user
-The person who spend the money
+spender: The person who spend the money

-### split
-The user must be able to split a transaction between spenders or between tags
+split: The user must be able to split a transaction between spenders or between tags

-### transaction
-A transaction represents a real world transfer between person and business or person to person
+transaction: A transaction represents a real world transfer between person and business or person to person